pablode/guc/docs/Gaussian_Splats.md

 For the converted assets to render correctly, a rasterizer with alpha blending and sorting-based transparency is needed.
 Path tracing based renderers may give the impression of being correct, but may deviate from the expected result.
-The rendering performance depends heavily on the renderer, but thousands of alpha objects combined with complex shading networks are usually on the expensive side.
+The rendering performance depends heavily on the renderer, but thousands of transparent objects combined with complex shading networks are usually on the expensive side.

+TODO: comment about renderer support, e.g. Karma